ejtaal/aa/README.rst

 Latest news
 ===========

--  version 3.0 - x/2/2013
+-  version 3.0 - 21/2/2013

-   -  Version bump due to having added 3 new books.
+   -  Thanks to brother Abd Shomad, I've been able to add the following 3 new books: 4th print of Hans Wehr (finally), and the Quranic dictionaries by Brill and Penrice.
+   - New way of selecting book order in the settings menu (3 bar button on top left)
+   - other minor fixes and updates

 -  version 2.0 - 30/1/2013